PerlFFI/FFI-CheckLib/README.md

 - FFI\_CHECKLIB\_PATH

-    List of directories that will be considered by [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib) additional "system directories".
+    List of directories that will be considered by [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib) as additional "system directories".
 They will be searched before other system directories but after `libpath`.
     The variable is colon separated on Unix and semicolon separated on Windows.
 If you use this variable, `FFI_CHECKLIB_PACKAGE` will be ignored.